Path of purification: Daily practice

 So we have to really think well and look at the world from a Dharma perspective.
 If we look at all these things from a Dharma perspective, then we can have very good values and we can have an accurate understanding of the world.
 And it’s going to be different from the societal view of the world, because people in general society don’t think about future lives.
 They don’t think about liberation and enlightenment.

 When they think about what the purpose of their life is, they don’t think, “I have the Buddha potential and I can become a fully enlightened Buddha and manifest infinite bodies in all the realms to be able to benefit sentient beings and lead them to enlightenment.”
 Worldly people have no idea they have that potential.
 What’s their idea of their potential?
 “Well, I could get a nice flat.”
 That’s what people think their potential in life is.
 “I can get a good job and a nice flat.”
 They don’t even see this incredible potential they have as human beings to do so much good throughout the universe!
-They are completely blind to it.
+They are completely ignorant of it.

 That’s why we’re so fortunate to have met the Buddha’s teachings and to have the opportunity to think about them and adjust our perspective and see the world in a very different way.
 We can do this and still live in society, but how we live, what our values are, what we measure as success and failure completely changes.
 We’re not afraid to be different from society.
 We can think differently, but still fit in.
 We don’t have to be like everybody else.